project-tsurugi/yakushima/bench/README.md

 ## Preparation
 Please do release-build.
-If you do benchmarking of yakushima, you should also build some high performance memory allocator (ex. jemalloc) to avoid contentions against heap.
+If you do benchmarking of yakushima, you should also build some high performance memory allocator (ex. jemalloc) to avoid contentions against heap memory.

 ```
 cd [/path/to/project_root]